AarnoStormborn/django-rest-api/README.md

 * Therefore we need to serialize this data to convert it from a QuerySet to Python Dictionary.
 This is done in 2 ways:
 > 1. Manual Serialization: Extract each field from queryset and store it in a dictionary
 > 2. Using Serailizers library: Python module Serializers to serialize data

+## Bringing Django Rest Framework into the picture

+**from rest_framework.decorators import api_view**
+`api_view()`
+api_view is a decorator that can turn a standard django view into a DRF API view.
+It takes as parameters a list of strings, which are the acceptable requests that can be made to this view

+**Note**: Add 'rest_framework' to installed apps in the Django settings